clirdlf/ndsa.org/groups/web-archiving.md

 ---

-The Web Archving Working Group was originally established October 2011 by the [Content Interest Group](content-interest-group.md).
+The Web Archiving Working Group was originally established October 2011 by the [Content Interest Group](content-interest-group.md).
 The Web Archiving Survey produced reports in 2011, 2013, 2016, and 2017.
 All reports can be found on the [NDSA OSF](https://osf.io/4ytb2/) page.

 The Web Archiving Working Group started new work in September of 2021.